RayHightower/RayHightower.com/_posts/2016-02-10-git-config-for-parallella.markdown

 ```

-The odds are one in 7 billion that you are Andreas Olofsson :-)
+The odds are one in 7 billion that you are this particular Andreas Olofsson :-)

 ### Making the Config Your Own